-Streamlining Rails Controllers with Custom Filters
+Streamlining Rails controllers with custom filters

 As Rails applications grow, managing subscription-based access can overload controllers with complex logic.
 This article explores how to use custom filter classes to extract subscription-related checks from controllers, resulting in cleaner, more maintainable code.